ncatlab/nlab-content/pages/0/3/6/8/18630/content.md

   \end{aligned}
 $$

-This show that the bracket is well defined.
+This shows that the bracket is well defined.

 It remains to see that the bracket satifies the [[Jacobi identity]]: